-EBR School Board unanimously votes to select Lamont Cole as superintendent; Smith named deputy
+EBR School Board unanimously votes to select LaMont Cole as superintendent

 - James Kador

-- Lamont Cole
+- LaMont Cole

 - Rochelle Washington-Scott